logo

 R&M (land, buildings, plant, machinery)

 The farm has been well maintained over the past years and buildings and infrastructure are in good condition.
-Very little maintenance is planned but have included $13,000 for buildings, $8,000 for fencing and $2,000 for tracks and drains.
-A lot R and M is done in house, so reliance on contractors is minimal.
-This cost includes the maintenance of the harvesting machinery owned and cowshed plant maintenance of about $7,500.
-An allowance of $10,000 is in the budget to cover contractors for riparian plant release, the purchase of hemp/wool mix weed mats for weed control around new tree plantings, and for the purchase of about 1,000 flax pants and 600 shade trees.
-The additional plants are to replace existing plantings lost to flooding or rabbit damage.
+Very little maintenance is planned but have included $5,100 for buildings, $4,800 for fencing and $1,000 for tracks and drains.
+A lot R & M is done in house, so reliance on contractors is minimal.
+This cost includes the maintenance of the harvesting machinery owned and cowshed plant maintenance of about $3,500.
+An allowance of $5,800 is in the budget to cover maintenace of existing riparian plantings, and for the purchase of about $1,800 worth of trees and plants.
+Spending on riparian areas has been scaled back while interest rates are high.

 Freight and general farm expenses

-Includes costs for protective clothing, bio-security supplies, (disinfectant, brushes etc), rubbish disposal, dead cow removal and bio-security levy.
+Includes costs for protective clothing, bio-security supplies, (disinfectant, brushes etc), rubbish disposal, dead cow removal and bio-security levy, (now $0.008/kgMS).

 Administration